Hussain Muhammad Ershad: Elections of 1986 and 1988

 However, Ershad faced increasing mass demonstrations on the streets mobilised by both the AL led by Sheikh Hasina and the BNP led by Khaleda Zia.
 The BNP boycotted the 1986 parliamentary election, but the AL which contested in the parliamentary election, later resigned from the parliament.
+In November 1986, Pope John Paul II visited Bangladesh.
+Ershad named Justice Minister A. K. M. Nurul Islam as vice-president in December.
+He replaced Minister of Home Affairs Mahmudal Hasan with M. A. Matin.
+He dismissed the Deputy Minister for Health and Family Planning and his sister-in-law, Mumta Wahab.

+Bangladesh saw violent protests in 1987 calling for the resignation of Ershad.
+In July, eight people died in 54-hour general strike and hundreds were injured.
+The protest started against a new law that would allow the military to have role in local development which was opposed by the leader of an opposition party, Sheikh Hasina.
+In October, security forces detained more than 4,300 opposition activists.
+In November, Ershad banned marches in Dhaka.
+On 28 November, he declared a state of emergency which was followed by arrest of opposition leaders including Mirza Golam Hafiz and Zillur Rahman.
 On 6 December 1987, Ershad dissolved the parliament in the midst of an opposition campaign calling for his and his government's resignation, and a nationwide state of emergency, which had been declared on 27 November.
 He stated that he wished to pave the way for fresh elections to receive the people's mandate on various national issues.
 The polling date was originally set for 28 February before being postponed.

-Polling day was marked by violence and a boycott by the three leading opposition groups - the Awami League (an eight-party alliance) headed by Sheikha Hasina Wajed, the Moslem Jammai-i-Islami and the right-wing BNP, all of which alleged electoral fraud.
+In January 1988, the government banned all political rallies.
+80 people died in violence related to local council elections in February.
+The University of Dhaka, which was the centre of opposition against Ershad, saw session jams and decline in academic activities due to the unrest.
+Polling day was marked by violence and a boycott by the three leading opposition groups − the Awami League (an eight-party alliance) headed by Sheikh Hasina Wazed, the Islamist Jamaat-e-Islami and the right-wing BNP, all of which alleged electoral fraud.
 In this context, the ruling Jatiya Dal, or Nationalist Party, reportedly increased its parliamentary majority to 251 seats (including 18 unopposed), independents captured 25 seats and several minor parties shared the rest.
-On 27 March, a new Council of Ministers headed by Mr. Ershad was sworn in.
-The Prime Minister is Mr. Moudud Ahmed.
+On 27 March, a new Council of Ministers headed by Ershad was sworn in.
+The Prime Minister is Moudud Ahmed.
+In June 1988, Ershad led the parliament in making Islam the State Religion of Bangladesh.
+He dissolved the Election Reforms Commission after its chairman Justice Badrul Haider Chowdhury criticized the government.
+Bangladesh saw nationwide floods which killed more than 121 people.
+More than 680 died in Monsoon floods.

-Ershad's regime has sometimes been characterised as the longest autocratic rule in Bangladesh.
-The two general elections were widely criticised by the opposition parties.
-BNP boycotted the election in 1986.
-The government gained legitimacy by the participation of the other major opposition party, Awami League, and Jamaat-e-Islami, the largest Islamist party in the nation.